starfederation/datastar-restructure-interim/code/go/site/static/md/examples/fetch_indicator.md

 <div id="greeting"></div>
 ```

-The `data-indicator` attribute is used to specify a signal name that should be added to the store, whose value is set to `true` the fetch request is in progress, otherwise `false`.
+The `data-indicator` attribute accepts the name of a signal whose value is set to `true` when a fetch request initiated from the same element is in progress, otherwise `false`.
+If the signal does not exist in the store, it will be added.